PranavN1234/casestudy-backend/README.md

 **Deployment**

-Backend is deployed to GCP
+Backend is deployed to GCP and frontend can be run directly

 **Steps to run locally**